Drink-driver who filmed himself ‘smashed’ at wheel sees jail time boosted

-The 22-year-old was driving a Ford Transit home to Galhampton in August 2022 when his van collided with a Volkswagen car being driven by Sarah Baker.
+Back in August 2022, Hull was driving a Ford Transit home to Galhampton near Wincanton when he collided head-on with a Volkswagen driven by 29-year-old Sarah Baker.
+Sarah was critically injured and died at the scene.

-Officer in the case, Dai Nicholas, said upon Hull’s original sentencing: “My heart goes out to the family of Sarah Baker.
-She was only 29 years old and had her whole life ahead of her before it was cruelly snatched away in this tragic incident.
+Officer Dai Nicholas said: “My heart goes out to the family of Sarah Baker.
+She was only 29 years old and had her whole life ahead of her before it was cruelly snatched away.

 “Anton Hull made a conscious decision to drive to the pub.
-He made a conscious decision to drink lager and rum.
-He then made a catastrophic conscious decision to drive home, when he was clearly unfit to.
-That he filmed himself on his own phone just increased the level of risk even more.”
+He deliberately drank lager and rum.
+Then he made the catastrophic choice to drive home while clearly unfit.
+Filming himself on his own phone only increased the risk.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.